Ivi logo mobile

 6) Can you import a shell?
 No engine, no transmission?

-A - No engine and transmission, missing any FMVSS related items is considered vehicle parts by the NHTSA.
-Unless it constitutes a disassembled vehicle, the EPA looks at it the same way.
-However, the problem with this is then legally turning the parts into a car is a tricky situation.
-We only want to be involved with importing legal complete vehicles.
-Imported legally means less hassles down the road.
+A - A car with no engine and transmission, or missing FMVSS-related items, may be treated as “parts” by NHTSA, and EPA may look at it similarly unless it constitutes a disassembled vehicle.
+However, legally turning a collection of parts back into a car and titling it in the US is a very tricky situation and highly state-dependent.
+We only want to be involved with importing complete, legal vehicles.
+Imported legally means fewer hassles down the road.

 7) Do you also import LHD Euro spec cars or just RHD JDM?

-A - Yes, 25 year old vehicles from anywhere.
-Europe, Japan, Australia, New Zealand.
+A - Yes, we import 25-year-old vehicles from anywhere, not just Japan.
+Europe, Japan, Australia, New Zealand, and more.
 If there is a particular car you are looking for, ask, and we should be able to locate one. http://toprankjdm.com/Find

 8) Can we change the engine or must it be left in original configuration?

-A - The vehicle must be in its original unmodified configuration.
-Vehicles at least 21 years old with replacement engines are not eligible for this exemption unless they contain equivalent or newer EPA certified engines.
+A - For age-based EPA exemption, vehicles at least 21 years old must generally be in their original unmodified configuration.
+Vehicles at least 21 years old with replacement engines are not eligible for this exemption unless they contain equivalent or newer EPA-certified engines and emission control systems.
 3520-1 Importation of Motor Vehicles and Motor Vehicle Engines Subject to Federal Air Pollution Regulations.

 9) I want to import a vehicle for track use only in California, what is the process?